Italian campaign (World War II): Allied advance into Northern Italy

 In October, Lieutenant General Sir Richard McCreery succeeded Lieutenant General Sir Oliver Leese as the commander of the Eighth Army.
 In December, Lieutenant General Mark Clark, the Fifth Army commander, was appointed to command the 15th Army Group, thereby succeeding the British General Sir Harold Alexander as commander of all Allied ground troops in Italy; Alexander succeeded Field Marshal Sir Henry Wilson as the Supreme Allied Commander in the Mediterranean Theatre.
 Clark was succeeded in command of the Fifth Army by now-Lieutenant General Truscott.
-In the winter and spring of 1944–45, extensive partisan activity in Northern Italy took place.
-As there were two Italian governments during this period, (one on each side of the war), the struggle took on some characteristics of a civil war.
+Winter and spring 1944–45 saw extensive partisan activity in Northern Italy, taking the character of a civil war between the two opposed Italian governments.

 Brazilian troops arrive in the city of Massarosa, Italy, September 1944.

-The poor winter weather, which made armoured manoeuvre and the exploitation of overwhelming air superiority impossible, coupled with the massive losses suffered to its ranks during the autumn fighting, the need to transfer some British troops to Greece (as well as the need to withdraw the British 5th Infantry Division and I Canadian Corps to northwestern Europe) made it impractical for the Allies to continue their offensive in early 1945.
-Instead, the Allies adopted a strategy of "offensive defence" while preparing for a final attack when better weather and ground conditions arrived in the spring.
+The Allied offensive was halted in early 1945 due to poor winter weather which impeded armoured manoeuvre and air cover, coupled with the massive Allied losses during the autumn fighting, the need to transfer some British troops to Greece as well the British 5th Infantry Division and I Canadian Corps to northwestern Europe.
+The Allies adopted a strategy of "offensive defence" while preparing for a final attack when better weather and ground conditions arrived in spring.

-In late February-early March 1945, Operation Encore saw elements of the U.S. IV Corps (1st Brazilian Division and the newly arrived U.S. 10th Mountain Division) battling forward across minefields in the Apennines to align their front with that of the U.S. II Corps on their right.
-They pushed the German defenders from the commanding high point of Monte Castello and the adjacent Monte Belvedere and Castelnuovo, depriving them of artillery positions that had been commanding the approaches to Bologna since the narrowly failed Allied attempt to take the city in the autumn.
+In late February to early March 1945, Operation Encore saw elements of the U.S. IV Corps (1st Brazilian Division and the newly arrived U.S. 10th Mountain Division) battling forward across minefields in the Apennines to align their front with that of the U.S. II Corps on their right.
+They pushed the German defenders from the commanding heights of Monte Castello, Monte Belvedere, and Monte Castelnuovo, depriving them of artillery positions that had been commanding the approaches to Bologna since the narrowly failed Allied attempt to take the city in the autumn.
 Meanwhile, damage to other transport infrastructure forced Axis forces to use sea, canal and river routes for re-supply, leading to Operation Bowler against shipping in Venice harbour on 21 March 1945.